Mark-Bosco/CareerVue/README.md

 ### To Do
-- Color code based on status
-- Check for unneeded connection tests
 - Configurable keywords
 - Replace window popups
-- Clean is deleted for jobs over a day old
+- Clean deleted jobs over a day old

 ### Notes
-- logging: info, warning, error, critical